codewars/docs/content/languages/python/authoring/index.md

 ## Tasks and Requirements

 Some language constructs and features available in Python do not translate well into other languages, and should be avoided if possible:
-- Dynamic typing (ab)used in not recommended ways, for example, mixed return types (_"Return result, or string 'Error' if no result can be found."_).
+- Abuse of dynamic typing, e.g. mixed return types (_"Return the result, or the string 'Error' if no result can be found."_).

 Some kata should not be translated into Python, because it can be difficult to keep their initial idea:
-- Python standard library is very rich and has many utilities available  (for example, `itertools`, combinatorics functions, `numpy`), so some requirements become very easy to implement, not matching the rank of the kata,
+- The Python standard library is very rich and has many utilities available (e.g. `itertools`, combinatorics functions, `numpy`), so some nontrivial requirements in other languages become trivial in Python,
 - Python supports big integers natively, so kata which rely on implementation of arbitrary precision integer arithmetic become trivial in Python.